sozialhelden/a11yjson/docs/index.md

 ## Finally…

-If you think that A11yJSON is worth more attention, consider to give it a [Star on GitHub](https://github.com/sozialhelden/a11yjson/)! 🦾
+If you think that A11yJSON deserves attention, consider to give it a [Star on GitHub](https://github.com/sozialhelden/a11yjson/)! 🙌